SAADSARKI/expense_assignment_solutions/README.md

 ### Install from an Archive File

-Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to a directory named `basic` that is directly under the Web root.

-Set cookie validation key in `config/web.php` file to some random secret string:
+Extract the archive file downloaded from [https://github.com/SAADSARKI/expense_assignment_solution.git) and go cd to your director e.g basic folder and open cmd and use composer install to update dependencies Set cookie validation key in `config/web.php` file to some random secret string:

 ```php